mihiret40/printf/README.md

-this is a group assigment
+This is a group assigment